Odin-SMR/qsmr/Settings/q_fields.rst

    absorption look-up table.
 See further the ARTS workspace variable with the same name.

+ARTS
+   A string.
+Name or path of the ARTS executable to use.

 BACKEND_NR
    An integer.
 Index of expected backend.
 Index coding described in L1B ATBD.